Disclosure: We may earn a commission or fee from some of the links in our content. However, this does not affect our

 As previously mentioned, Amazon has hundreds of millions of buyers from across the globe, many of which are exclusive to the platform.
 Much larger than eBay, Amazon boasted sales of more than $300 billion in 2019, compared to eBay’s smaller but modest $10 billion.

 Quite simply, not dropshipping on Amazon means missing out on a ton of additional customers and sales.
-If you want to build a sustainable and long-lasting dropshipping business which will generate profits for years to come, selling on multiple platforms including Amazon is essential.
+If you want to build a sustainable and long-lasting dropshipping business that will generate profits for years to come, selling on multiple platforms including Amazon is essential.
 You should never put all of your eggs in one basket by selling exclusively on one platform.

-While dropshipping on Amazon can be extremely profitable and lucrative, it does have its fair share of disadvantages which need to be carefully considered.
+While dropshipping on Amazon can be extremely profitable and lucrative, it does have its fair share of disadvantages that need to be carefully considered.
 To help you decide whether it’s the right selling platform for you, here’s a list of the most pros and cons for your review.